CloudAutomation-Hub/GPG-signed-commits-setup/docs/windows-setup.md

 - **Q: How do I remove my GPG key from GitHub?** A: Go to GitHub's GPG settings and click the Delete button next to the key you wish to remove.

 - **Q: Can I use my GPG key across multiple computers?** A: Yes, as long as you export and import your GPG key on all your devices and configure Git to use the same key ID.

+---

+That's it!
+You've successfully set up GPG signed commits on Windows.
+Now your commits will be cryptographically signed, ensuring they’re verifiable and tamper-proof.